FlatIO/api-client-js/docs/ScoreApi.md

 var format = "format_example"; // String | The format of the file you will retrieve

 var opts = {
-  'sharingKey': "sharingKey_example", // String | This sharing key must be specified to access to a score with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  'sharingKey': "sharingKey_example" // String | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
-  'onlyCached': true, // Boolean | Only return files already generated and cached in Flat's production cache.
-If the file is not availabe, a 404 will be returned
-  'parts': "parts_example" // String | An optional a set of parts to be exported.
+  'parts': "parts_example", // String | An optional a set of parts to be exported.
 This parameter must be specified with a list of integers.
 For example \"1,2,5\".
+  'onlyCached': true // Boolean | Only return files already generated and cached in Flat's production cache.
+If the file is not availabe, a 404 will be returned
 };

 var callback = function(error, data, response) {